 For more information, check out our Facebook and Instagram Contest Rules Template.

 2. Make it clear that Facebook is not your sponsor

 When running a contest or promotion on Facebook, you need to acknowledge that it is not endorsed, sponsored or administered by Facebook, nor is Facebook associated with your contest.
 Additionally, there must be a statement that releases Facebook from any responsibility to entrants or participants.

 3. Understand which contests are allowed, and which are not

-It’s important to understand which kind of contests are allowed on Facebook and which ones are not.
+It’s important to understand which kinds of contests are allowed on Facebook and which ones are not.
 Sweepstakes and drawings, where someone only needs to enter to win and winners are chosen by chance, are permitted.
 Contests where entries are judged and the sponsor or their agents choose a winner are also allowed.
 However, lotteries, where someone must buy a ticket to win, are not.

 4. No “consideration” allowed for participation

 Expanding on the rule above, Facebook expressly prohibits contests from requiring “consideration” to enter.
 Consideration, legally speaking, means having to exchange something of value for your entry.
-It is important to realize that, in some places, a person’s identifying information, such as a name, address and phone number, are legally consideration.
+It is important to realize that, in some places, a person’s identifying information, such as a name, address and phone number, is legally consideration.
 Make sure that you understand the laws of the location where your contest will be available.

 5. Don’t force people to engage in actions to enter

 We’ve all seen Facebook contests where you must share a post in order to win.
 What many will be surprised to learn is that these sorts of contests are expressly prohibited by Facebook’s rules.
 Facebook does not allow you to require actions on their platform in exchange for entries.
 This means that you can’t ask for likes or shares on Facebook as a means of entering.